Headphone Amplifier Circuit OR Preamplifier Output Stage

 This circuit consists of an OpAmp type LF356 and a push-pull transistor output stage.
 Low-pass filter R1/C2 at the input limits the slew rate of the input signal.
-In conjuction with the relatively fast LF356, this results in very low delay distortion.
+In conjunction with the relatively fast LF356, this results in very low delay distortion.
 The fixed quiescent current of 30mA drawn by the output transistors, and set by diodes D1 … D4 in conjunction with emitter resistors R7 and R8, ensures very low crossover distortion.

 Feedback resistors R3 and R4 fix the gain at about 15dB.
 The consequent overall distortion with a 3 dB bandwidth from 10Hz to 30kHz is only 0.1 per cent.